choudhurysr/serverless-nodejs/README.md

 # Overview
 A Serverless Nodejs Project
-* Contains a set of Lamda Functions
+* Contains a set of Lambda Functions
-    * Helloworld Lmabda
+    * Helloworld Lambda
-    * Product Lamdas that perform CRUD operations on Products DynamoDB Table
+    * Product Lambdas that perform CRUD operations on Products DynamoDB Table
 * Deploy as Rest API using Serverless Framework on AWS API Gateway